 Inclusion on this list is an international agreement that the site will be protected.
 This designation protects places that are not just important to one specific culture, but to all.
 To environments that are not just vital to one ecosystem, but to the world.
 It’s a treaty that aims to preserve the uniqueness of each place, and announces to the world that its value goes beyond the claims of one nation.

-I’ve been to three four of these sites, but I wanted to learn about the others, so I reached out to fellow travel writers to share their favorites.
+I’ve been to a few of these sites, but I wanted to learn about the others, so I reached out to fellow travel writers to share their favorites.
 Below is every UNESCO World Heritage Site in the United States, organized by the date each received its designation.

 Photos are credited to each author, unless otherwise noted.